Family

 If you've reached the stage when your final divorce order has come through, read our guide on what this means.

-If you've reached the stage when your final divorce order, (previously known as the decree absolute), has come through, this means one important thing - your marriage is legally ended.
+If you have reached the stage when your final divorce order, (previously known as the decree absolute), has come through, this means your marriage is legally ended.
 The final order is the document that ends the union in the eyes of the law.
 However, there are some other things you need to know about divorce final orders.

 How the divorce process works in England and Wales